joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/09/obituaries/geraldine-de-haas-dead.html

 **Ocasio-Cortez Says She Is Freezing Her Eggs and Still Mulling a Presidential Run**\
-`In videos on social media, Representative Alexandria Ocasio-Cortez said she wanted “to show more depictions of women having full lives in every context and every choice.”`\
+`In a TV interview, Representative Alexandria Ocasio-Cortez distanced herself from positions like “defund the police” and indicated she hasn’t ruled out a presidential or Senate run.`\
 https://www.nytimes.com/2026/08/09/nyregion/nyc-alexandria-ocasio-cortez-freezing-eggs.html

 **It’s Not Summer Without Ratatouille**\